top of page

 2. We have use of the Quiet Valley barn for a hospital.
 Civilian help with demonstrations during the day is appropriate; civilians entering combat zones after the shooting stops, to help treat and remove the wounded, would be appropriate as well.

-4. Everyone is expected to be prepared to talk to the public not just about the specific activity they are engaged in, but about civilian life in the 1860s in general, ranging from the changes brought by the war to clearing up those annoying, longstanding misperceptions like "everyone was dirty and smelled" to “they bit bullets during amputations because they had no anesthesia”.
+4. Expect to engage the public, not just about the specific activity you are engaged in, but about civilian life in the 1860s in general, ranging from the changes brought by the war to clearing up those annoying, longstanding misperceptions like "everyone was dirty and smelled" to “they bit bullets during amputations because they had no anesthesia”.
 Pick your pet peeve of misinformation and replace it with history.
+Here's a primer on changes to women's lives as affected by the war:

 5. Site layout: We will have guard posts during spectator hours for the military camp.
 Period civilians will be issued passes at registration to allow entrance to the military camp.